DHI/tide_analytics/README.md

 1. Create a new repository in GitHub with this repo as a starting point
     ![](images/new_repo.png)

-2. Change all occurences of `my_library` to match the name of your new library
+2. Change all occurences of `tide_analytics` to match the name of your new library

 3. Consider if the [license](LICENSE) should be modified.